 Cinzel 500 · 24–58pxFruits of Freedom

 Cinzel Decorative 700 · used once per surfaceDeclarative.
 Warm.
 Direct.
 Never apologetic.
-The voice sounds like the people building the space — not like a brand introducing itself.
+The voice sounds like the people building the house, not like a brand introducing itself.
+The voice stays elevated.
+The load shifts by mode.
+Mode A for cultural weight.
+Mode B for warm invitation.

 Statements, not pitches.
-"The Haus of H is a space we build."
-Not "We hope to be a space..." or "We aim to build..."
+"The Haus of H is a house for queer people across every stage of life."
+Not "We hope to be..." or "We aim to build..."

 Warmth is in the verbs we use ("we build," "we hold," "we open").
 Not in adjectives.
 Never "magical journey."
 Never "transformative experience."